by Dave Waddell

 In his ruling, Drozd summarized the trial’s purpose: “In short … this trial will focus on Fliehr’s deployment of the taser under the circumstances and, if found to be an excessive use of force, whether any other defendant is also liable for failure to adequately supervise Fliehr in that specific regard or by failing to prevent his taser shot.”

-Omar Peña, then a sergeant and now a lieutenant, provided the taser used by Fliehr, and Billy Aldridge, then a lieutenant and now police chief, was the on-scene watch commander the night Tyler died.
+Omar Peña, then a sergeant and now a captain, provided the taser used by Fliehr, and Billy Aldridge, then a lieutenant and now police chief, was the on-scene watch commander the night Tyler died.

 Scott Rushing said he was surprised to learn that Fliehr was recently promoted to sergeant by Chico PD.
 Fliehr, along with Jeremy Gagnebin, killed Desmond Phillips, a 25-year-old Black and Miwok Native man in mental crisis, four months before he tased Tyler.